scala-steward/flakefinder/README.md

 # Flakefinder

-Submit multiple JUnit reports for a test run to get aggregate statistics (such as which tests fail the most often)
+Submit multiple JUnit reports for a test run to get aggregate statistics (such as which tests fail the most often).

-This is _Rough and ready_ i.e. barely any error handling to speak of, not forgiving of poor inputs
+This is _Rough and ready_ i.e. barely any error handling to speak of, not forgiving of poor inputs.
+It is heavily influenced by the JUnit format that Cypress outputs.

 # Requirements to Run